-Drawing its name from the contemplative poetic memoirs of French writer Jean-Genet’s ‘Prisoner of Love’, the inaugural exhibition at Amman’s newest art space, the Mohammed and Maher Abu-Gazaleh Foundation (MMAG), is an unmissable tribute to guerrilla activity across the Arab world.
+Drawing its name from the contemplative poetic memoirs of French writer Jean-Genet’s ‘Prisoner of Love’, the current exhibition at Amman’s newest art space, the Mohammed and Maher Abu-Gazaleh Foundation (MMAG), is an unmissable tribute to guerrilla activity across the Arab world.

 Entitled Stars are Closer and Clouds are Nutritious Under Golden Trees, Turkish curator Ovul Durmusoglu looks through the eyes of Genet, using his work as a framework, going back to the late writer’s time with the Palestinian Fedayeen (PLO) and the Black Panthers in the 1970s.
+To do this, the curator brings together 19 artists for a group exhibition.

-Working alongside researcher Nadine Fattaleh, Durmusoglu also brings together artworks relating to guerrilla activity, from the PLO and Black Panthers (both of which were headquartered in Algiers during that period) to the Turkish political figures who fought in Palestine with the Palestinian feminist movements of the British Mandate period of the 1970s.
+Working alongside researcher Nadine Fattaleh, Durmusoglu brings together artworks relating to guerrilla activity, from the PLO and Black Panthers (both of which were headquartered in Algiers during that period) to the Turkish political figures who fought in Palestine with the Palestinian feminist movements of the British Mandate period of the 1970s.

 Durmusoglu also brings on Turkish artist Banu Cennetoglu, who honours student protestors by creating a piece that mourns Turkish leftist student leader and political activist Deniz Gezmis, who received guerrilla training at the PLO camps in Jordan, and was later executed at the orders of then-President Cevdet Sunay.